 Holidays and Diabetes

-Allison Peckumn, D.O. is an endocrinology and diabetes specialist on staff at Banner Good Samaritan Medical Center.
+Allison Peckumn, DO is an endocrinology and diabetes specialist on staff at Banner – University Medical Center Phoenix.
 Her office can be reached at (602) 839-5895.

 Question: How can I manage my diabetes without missing out on all the holiday festivities that revolve around food?